wendahere/JAWS/Sean.md

 # Week 17
 I did soldering of the power circuit this week and have finished it!
 I tested out the circuit and it functioned well.
 It charges the batteries and it also outputs 8V!
-I need to make some modifications to the power circuit as I feel that there would be problems with the charging and also have
+I need to make some modifications to the power circuit as I feel that there would be problems with the switching of the active and chaging modes as when connected to the L298N, it would still output 12V no matter how much I toggled the switch.
+This would get to a big problem in the future as

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4MTc1MjkxNiwxNjA1NzgxODAxLC04MT
+eyJoaXN0b3J5IjpbLTEyOTI0MjQyMDUsMTYwNTc4MTgwMSwtOD
-I2OTY3NjQsNTMxMjc2NDg4LC0xODEzNzAzMjQyLC01NjQ1NDM3
+EyNjk2NzY0LDUzMTI3NjQ4OCwtMTgxMzcwMzI0MiwtNTY0NTQz
-OSwxMTU4MzIxOTc1LC0xMjQzNDEwNDI0LC0xMzk2OTU4MzA5LC
+NzksMTE1ODMyMTk3NSwtMTI0MzQxMDQyNCwtMTM5Njk1ODMwOS
-0xMTcyMTg0ODE5LC0xNzY4OTk5NTcyLC00Mjc1Nzc0MzksOTI2
+wtMTE3MjE4NDgxOSwtMTc2ODk5OTU3MiwtNDI3NTc3NDM5LDky
-NTY1MjgzLC01OTcyNzg4NjMsMTI2NTU0OTkzNiwtMjA4NzYyMz
+NjU2NTI4MywtNTk3Mjc4ODYzLDEyNjU1NDk5MzYsLTIwODc2Mj
-c4OCw3MzE4OTA3OTgsLTE3MTM4ODI5MzcsLTM1Njk5ODc3MSwt
+M3ODgsNzMxODkwNzk4LC0xNzEzODgyOTM3LC0zNTY5OTg3NzEs
-NDkxNjg5MDU5XX0=
+LTQ5MTY4OTA1OV19
 -->